HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 WebAssembly has broad browser support, being implemented in all relevant browser engines since 2017.

-According to Chrome Platform Status data, the usage of WebAssembly (i.e., the instantiation of a WebAssembly module relative to page loads) experienced 27% linear growth (see the following figure) from being active on 4.44% of page loads in January 2025, and 5.64% in December 2025 (<a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/2237">January 2024</a>: 3.37%).
+According to <a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/2237">Chrome Platform Status data</a>, the usage of WebAssembly (i.e., the instantiation of a WebAssembly module relative to page loads) experienced 27% linear growth (see the following figure) from being active on 4.44% of page loads in January 2025, and 5.64% in December 2025.
+In January 2024, WebAssembly was only active during 3.37% of page loads.

 {{ figure_markup(
   image="genai-wasm-usage.png",